Shenzhen–Hong Kong cross-boundary students: Safety issues

-Regional Identity Crisis
+Regional identity crisis

-The difference between Hong Kong and Mainland China’s culture has led to difficulties for CBS to adjust their identity.
-With a lack of understanding in Hong Kong’s culture, systems and values, failure to naturalize and adapt in Hong Kong is common among CBS.
+The difference between Hong Kong and mainland China's culture has led to difficulties for CBS to adjust their identity.
+With a lack of understanding in Hong Kong's culture, systems and values, failure to naturalize and adapt in Hong Kong is common among CBS.

 Language differences result in communication difficulty since many of the CBS are more fluent in Mandarin than Cantonese.
 Further enhancing the difficulty of connecting with local students.
 Little participation of after-school extra–curriculum activities due to their shuffling across boundaries, are also common reasons for the lack of development socially.

 Proposed solutions

 Pilot scheme and travel support

 The government starts the pilot scheme, allocates Closed Area Permits (CAP) for cross-boundary students in higher priority, issues special quotas for their coaches and provides travel subsidy for students.

 Increase school place (return system)

 On 23 March 2013, Undersecretary for Education Kevin Yeung Yun-hung said that school places would be increased and students living in the Northern District can study through the Return System if they are allocated to study in Tai Po District.